Egocentric Activity Recognition and Localization on a 3D Map: Related Work

-\textbf{Human-Scene Interaction}.\ Human-scene constraints have been proven to be effective in reasoning about human body pose~\cite{PSI:2019,PROX:2019,PLACE:3DV:2020}.
+\textbf{Human-Scene Interaction}.\ Human-scene constraints have been proven to be effective in estimating human body model~\cite{PSI:2019,PROX:2019,PLACE:3DV:2020}.
 The most relevant prior works focus on understanding environment affordance.
 Grabner et al.\ \cite{grabner2011makes} predict object functionality by hallucinating an actor interacting with the scene.
-A similar idea was also explored in~\cite{jiang2013hallucinated,jiang2012learning}.
-Savva et al.\ \cite{savva2014scenegrok} predicted action heat maps that highlight the likelihood of an action in the scene by partitioning scanned 3D scenes into disjoint sets of segments and learning a segment dictionary.
+A similar idea was also explored in~\cite{jiang2013hallucinated,jiang2012learning}.Koppula et al.\ \cite{koppula2013learning} leveraged RGB-D videos to jointly recognize human activities and estimate objects affordances.
+Savva et al.\ \cite{savva2014scenegrok} predicted action heat maps that highlight the likelihood of an action in the scene by partitioning 3D scenes into disjoint sets of segments and learning a segment dictionary.
 Gupta et al.\ \cite{gupta20113d} presented a human-centric scene representation for predicting the afforded human body poses.
 Delaitre et al.\ \cite{delaitre2012scene,fouhey2014people} introduced a statistical descriptor of person-object interactions for object recognition and human body pose prediction.
 Fang et al.\ \cite{fang2018demo2vec} proposed to learn object affordances from demonstrative videos.
 Nagarajan et al.\ \cite{nagarajan2018grounded} proposed to use backward attention to approximate the interaction hotspots of future action.
-Those previous efforts were limited to the analysis of environment functionality\ \cite{jiang2013hallucinated,jiang2012learning,delaitre2012scene,fouhey2014people}, constrained human action and body pose~\cite{savva2014scenegrok}, or hand-object interaction on 2D image plane\ \cite{fang2018demo2vec,nagarajan2018grounded}.
-In contrast, we are the first to utilize the rich geometric and semantic information of the 3D environment for naturalistic human activity recognition and 3D localization.
+Those previous efforts were limited to the analysis of environment functionality ~\cite{jiang2013hallucinated,jiang2012learning,delaitre2012scene,fouhey2014people}, constrained human action and body pose~\cite{savva2014scenegrok}, or hand-object interaction on 2D image plane~\cite{fang2018demo2vec,nagarajan2018grounded}.
+In contrast, we are the first to utilize the rich geometric and semantic information of the 3D scene for naturalistic human activity recognition and 3D localization.